|

 an example of this phenomenon.
 Actually, one might think that a European

-Jewish magazine published in the city where the destruction of European
+Jewish magazine published in the city where the destruction of European Jewry

-a month afterward, the fourth edition of a regional gay magazine was
+the fourth edition of a regional gay magazine was published.
+In both cases

-published.
-In both cases there was not a single Berlin newspaper that did
+there was not a single Berlin newspaper that did not report in detail about

 Now one could ask, "Who cares if non-Jews construct their own Jewish worlds?"